 If you’re thinking of buying a Cricut machine, this handy guide will help you choose the right machine for the things you want to do.
 Now updated to include the Cricut Maker!

 I am often asked to break down the differences between the different Cricut machines, and I’m finally getting a post together.
-Bookmark this page and I’ll update it any time a new machine is released or discontinued, so you can have all the information you need to make an informed decision.
+Bookmark this page and I’ll update it any time a new machine is released or discontinued.
+You’ll have all the information you need to make an informed decision!

 There are four Cricut cutting machines.
 (The base prices for the machines are in the outline below, but click these links to Amazon — you can often save yourself quite a bit!)

 Legacy machines that aren’t being sold anymore include the Cricut Expression, Cricut Expression 2, and the original Cricut Explore.